 Filing an appeal is typically performed by an appellate attorney, as the process is vastly different from trial law — but can be equally complex and comes with strict deadlines.

-A successful appeal can prove your innocence, or reduce or revise your sentence in criminal cases, and correct a court’s decision in civil matters.
+A successful appeal can correct a court’s decision in civil matters.

 Orlando Appeals Lawyer